Last Updated on April 7, 2026

 While gusuku can be found throughout Okinawa, Yomitan Village, where Zakimi Castle is located, is also well known today for its pottery workshops.
 The washbasin in the castle park was made of yachimun, traditional Okinawan pottery, and I admired its bold lines and vibrant colors.

-Quick Tip: Finding The Crafts
+Quick Tip: Finding the Crafts

 Every year, during the third Friday, Saturday, and Sunday of December, a pottery market is held at Yachimum-no-Sato in Yomitan Village.
 While you can find Yachimun (Okinawan pottery) all across the island, purchasing a piece here would be a truly special experience.